-Our Commitment to Diversity: Each staff member is committed to providing assistance that is culturally-sensitive and affirming to our diverse clientele, which includes students of color, international students, sexual-minority (LGBTQ) students, veterans, students with disabilities, and students from all socioeconomic backgrounds and with varying religious/spiritual beliefs.
+Our Commitment to Diversity: Each staff member is committed to providing assistance that is culturally-sensitive and affirming to our diverse clientele, which includes students of color, international students, LGBTQIA+ students, students of all gender identities and expressions, veterans, students with disabilities, and students from all socioeconomic backgrounds and with varying religious/spiritual beliefs.

 Staff members provide a variety of services for students, faculty and staff.
-Presenting problems range from mild situational stresses to acute psychiatric conditions and long-term dysfunctions.
+Presenting problems range from mild situational stresses to acute psychiatric conditions and chronic dysfunctions.

 A protocol for helping distressed students was developed as a guide for staff and faculty in helping distressed or distressing students.
 The Case Management Team was formed and meets on a regular basis to assist students at risk.
-The team is co-chaired by the Student Counseling Center and the Office of the Dean of Students.
-Members of the committee include representatives from Disability Services, Student Health Center, Student Judicial Affairs, UT Police Department and other key offices on campus.
+The team is co-chaired by the Student Counseling Center and the Center for Health, Education & Wellness.
+Members of the committee include representatives from Disability Services, Student Health Center, Student Conduct and Community Standards, UT Police Department and other key offices on campus.

 Student Counseling Center Facility

-The new 109,242-square-foot facility houses the Student Health Center on the first floor and the Student Counseling Center, along with the psychiatric staff, on the second floor.
+The 109,242-square-foot facility houses the Student Health Center on the first floor and the Student Counseling Center, along with the psychiatric staff, on the second floor.
 The facility includes private offices for all senior staff members, interns and graduate assistants, a spacious reception and waiting room area, conference rooms, group rooms and much more.
-Each intern office is equipped with a personal computer, and a DVD recorder/monitor.
+Each intern office is equipped with a personal computer, and a centralized video recording system.